-High Income Securities Fund (formerly, Putnam High Income Securities Fund) (the "Fund") is a Massachusetts business trust, which is registered under the Investment Company Act of 1940, as amended, as a diversified closed-end management investment company.
+High Income Securities Fund (the "Fund") is a Massachusetts business trust, which is registered under the Investment Company Act of 1940, as amended, as a diversified closed-end management investment company.
 Effective July 24, 2018 the Fund changed its name to High Income Securities Fund.